Munera: A Blockchain-Native Donation Infrastructure

 7.2 Internal Vesting Schedule

-This schedule includes a 6-month cliff, followed by a 36-month linear release.
-The structure is designed to prevent premature token circulation, align long-term incentives, and maintain market confidence throughout the platform’s development.
+The internal vesting schedule includes a 6-month cliff, followed by a 36-month linear monthly release.
+This structure is designed to reduce immediate token circulation, support responsible treasury management and align contributor and ecosystem allocations with the longer-term development of the platform.

 Vesting Parameters: